goldentroll/learn-javascript/project-javascript-a1-introduction/README.md

-# Project JavaScript A1 Marksheet
+# Project JavaScript A1 Introduction

-## Requeirements
-In this project you need to know following topics:
+To code this project you need to know:
-Console Comments Data Types Arithmetic Operators String Concatenation Properties Methods Built-in Objects
+Console, Comments, Data Types, Arithmetic Operators, String Concatenation, Properties, Methods, Built-in Objects

-If you are not familier with them please read Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript
+If you are not familier with them download Learn JavaScript eBook from (https://codingwithbasir.com/learn-javascript)

-## Project Definition
+## Project Title: Marksheet

-Marksheet

 1. Create a html file with your name like john.html
 2. Add current code to that file: